100 Most Famous Paintings In The World [Masterpieces Of Art]

 Guernica is an enormous oil painting that was finished in June 1937.
 It's presently displayed at the Museo Reina Sofía in Madrid.
 Parts of the painting where finished in Paris, where Picasso's had a home.

 Local army Company of District II, under the Command of Captain Frans Banninck Cocq, otherwise called The Shooting Company of Frans Banning Cocq and Willem van Ruytenburch, is captured in The Night Watch.

 Café Terrace at Night is an 1888 oil painting by the famous Dutch artists Vincent van Gogh.
 It's often called, The Cafe Terrace on the Place du Forum.
 Furthermore, when it was originally displayed in 1891, it was titled Coffeehouse at Night.
-Van Gogh painted Café Terrace at night in Arles, France.

 The Gray and Black No.1, best known under the title of Whistler's Mother, is an oil on canvas painting created by the famous American painter James McNeill Whistler in 1871.
 The subject of the work is Whistler's mom, Anna McNeill Whistler.